 - The renewable technology is a heat pump with an integrated fossil fuel system, like a gas boiler, built into it.

 - There’s more than one renewable heating technology for space heating, for example, where there are two biomass boilers.
 See Multiple productsopen key term pop-up for more information.
 (Remember that it's fine to have a solar thermal plant installed alongside your other technology, as long as your solar thermal plant is only heating domestic hot water).

 Back-up heating that doesn’t count: The system doesn’t need metering if the back-up heating is only designed and installed to heat a single room, such as an open fire or plug-in electric heater.
 Similarly, immersion heaters and supplementary electric heaters, that some heat pumps and biomass systems have, don’t count.
 Heat recovery systems that recycle air but don’t generate additional heat also don’t need to be metered.

 2. Where there’s a biomass heating system that isn’t designed to heat the whole property

 Biomass systems must meet all of the space heating requirements for the property.
 Anything less will need to be metered.

 3. Where the property is occupied for less than half the year

 Homes that have been lived in for less than half the year must be metered.
-This includes second homes or tenanted properties, which have been empty for six months in the last year.
+This includes second homes or tenanted properties, which have been empty for 183 days in the 12 months prior to applying to the scheme.
 The applicant needs to declare on the application form if their home is occupied for less than 183 days a year.
-This rule doesn’t apply if the applicant is applying as an eligible new-build.
+This rule doesn’t apply if the applicant is applying as a custom build.

 To find out more, see: